-10 Conclusion
+11 Conclusion

 In order to develop recommendations for future R&D calls within the transport domain, a number of relevant sources have been investigated.
-In addition to incorporating input from D5.1, focus has also been directed towards WP2, WP3 and WP4.
+In addition to incorporating input from Task 5.1, focus has also been directed towards WP2, WP3, WP4, and WP6.

-From the work carried out it seems that the recent updates of the different SRAs from the relevant Technology Platforms, along with the respective roadmaps for implementation, represent clear and profound long-term development strategies.
-Supported by detailed description of R&D activities, each Research Advisory Council aims to support the achievement of the following European transport objectives:
+The recent updates of the different SRAs from the relevant Technology Platforms, along with their respective roadmaps for implementation, present clear and profound long-term development strategies.
+Representing a more specified and detailed description of R&D development needs, each Research Advisory Council also aims to support the achievement of the following European transport objectives as stated by the White paper on Transport - 2011: